scwong85/predefined_prompts/README.md

 Click `Load unpacked` button and select the repo directory that you just cloned.

 The plugin can be accessed by right clicking in the chat box in Copilot to paste different prompts.

+Remember to reload the extension from the browser extension setting and also reload the webpage when you change anything, such as settings.js